larson-group/clubb_release/Readme.txt

 1. cd <CLUBB BASE DIRECTORY>/input/case_setups

 2. Edit <CASE NAME>_model.in for each case you wish to run, or just leave them as is.
-Usually you will want to keep these the same.
+This file contains inputs such as model timestep, vertical grid spacing, options for microphysics and radiation schemes, and so forth.
    See the KK_microphys code for a description of Khairoutdinov and Kogan drizzle parameterization.
    See BUGSrad description below for a description of the interactive